IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :BlockedApiEndpoints
 ++++++++++++++++++++

 A comma separated list of API endpoints to be blocked.
-For a production installation, "admin" and "test" should be blocked, as mentioned in the section on security above.
+For a production installation, "admin" and "test" should be blocked (and perhaps "builtin-users" as well), as mentioned in the section on security above:

-``curl -X PUT -d "admin,test" http://localhost:8080/api/admin/settings/:BlockedApiEndpoints``
+``curl -X PUT -d "admin,test,builtin-users" http://localhost:8080/api/admin/settings/:BlockedApiEndpoints``

+See the :doc:`/api/index` for a list of API endpoints.

 :BlockedApiKey
 ++++++++++++++